ssen7/ssen7.github.io_old/content/posts/aws_connect_putty.md

 AWS provides free tier instances for EC2 instances for free for a year after initial sign up.
 This was a good opportunity to use this free service.

-What I figured out was a very convoluted process to run a Jupyter notebook on a free linux machine.
+What I figured out was a very convoluted process to run a Jupyter notebook on a free Linux machine.

 But hey, we are learning right?